spack/spack/lib/spack/docs/getting_started.rst

     ``curl`` depends on ``openssl`` and ``zlib``, both of which are downloadable from non-SSL sources.
 Unfortunately, this
-    Spack-built cURL should be considered untrustworthy for ``https://`` sources becuase it relies on an OpenSSL built in user space.
+    Spack-built cURL should be considered untrustworthy for ``https://`` sources because it relies on an OpenSSL built in user space.
 Luckily, Spack verifies checksums of the software it installs, and does not rely on a secure SSL implementation.

     If your version of ``curl`` is not trustworthy, then you should *not* use it outside of Spack.
-Instead of putting it in your ``.bashrc``, you might wish to create a short shell script that loads the appropariate module(s) and then launches Spack.
+Instead of putting it in your ``.bashrc``, you might wish to create a short shell script that loads the appropriate module(s) and then launches Spack.

 Some packages use source code control systems as their download
 method: ``git``, ``hg``, ``svn`` and occasionally ``go``.
 If you had